 Random Acts of Kindness

 Many families and individuals suffered a substantial loss this year because of COVID.
 Christmas can be a time to practice random acts of kindness.
-Downsizing on Christmas celebrations this year means that there might be some money to spare.
+Downsizing on Christmas celebrations this year means some money might be to spare.

 Random acts of kindness, such as paying for a struggling family’s Christmas shopping or dinner, can restore the festive season cheer.
 You can donate to a charity of your choice or share your groceries with a family in need, for instance.